torildhov/eksamen-javascript-rammeverk/README.md

 └── routes/             # Route definitions
 ```

+## Technical Desicions and Architecture
+### State Management
+Redux Toolkit was chosen for its state management capabiliteis.
+Chosen over Context API due to:
+- Complex state interactions between users and CVs
+- Need for predictable state updates
+- Support for async operations like createAsyncThunk

+## Modal Implementation
+The choise to implement modals for editing users and CVs instead of separate routes was deliberate:
+- Maintains user context and workflow
+- Reduces navigation complexity
+- Improves user experience with immediate feedback
+- Simplifies state management during editing

+## Multiple CVs per user
+The application allows users to create multiple CVs:
+- users can maintain different versions of their CVs
+- allows users to keep CVs for different languages
+- A/B testing for different CV content
+- historical CVs for reference

+### UI/UX Choises
+- TailWingCSS was chosen for its utility classes and ease of use
+- React-PDF selected for PDF generation and preview
+- React Hot Toast for intuitive and non-intrusive notifications
+- Lottie hero animation for fun!

+### Testing strategy
+Jest and Testing Library for testing.
+Mocked API calls for testing.
+- API calls
+- authentication and authorization
+- CV export
+- CV operations
+- user operations
+- store
+- CV form validation
+- login form validation
+- user form validation

+### Development Decisions
+- Typescript for type safety and better developer experience
+- Redux Toolkit for state management
+- React Router for navigation

 ## Routes
 ### Protected Routes
+The following routes are protected and require authentication:
 - `/dashboard`: Dashboard page.
 - `/dashboard/cvs`: Create CV page.
 - `/dashboard/cvs/:id`: CV export page.
 - `/dashboard/users`: Create user page for admins.

 ### Public Routes
+The following routes are public and accessible without authentication:
 - `/`: Login page.

 ## API Integration
 The application uses https://crudapi.co.uk API for data storage and retrieval.

 ## API Endpoints
+The CRUD API provides the following endpoints for user and CV management:
 ### User Management
 **1. Get All Users**:
 - Method: GET